Smoke from wildfires and how to protect your health.

 If you experience health problems, see your physician for treatment.
 The experts at Colorado ENT are here to help you with ear, nose, and throat issues, whether they are caused by wildfire smoke or something completely unrelated.
 Call us today at 719-867-7800.

-For more information about wildfire smoke, see the PDF Wildfire Smoke, a guide for public health officials.
+For more information about this, see the PDF, a guide for public health officials.